Tax Fraud Attorneys in Portland, Oregon

 Another reason to contact us right away is that there is actually a deadline of three years if your case does not involve fraudulent or willful intent.
 The three-year deadline is three years from the date the fraud occurred.
 It is difficult to determine if there was willful intent to commit fraud, so our attorneys need as much time as possible to avoid the statute of limitations running out.

-Our attorneys know how to ensure a claim is filed before time runs out.
+Our tax crime attorneys in Portland, Oregon know how to ensure a claim is filed before time runs out.
 We do not want you to miss the opportunity to hold people accountable for fraud and be compensated for doing so.

 Tax fraud essentially involves individuals, companies or entities not paying the government the taxes it is owed.
 Sometimes people simply do not pay their taxes, while other times they engage in various types of fraud to conceal the fact they did not pay or make it seem like they did pay what was owed.